Agroecology-Lab/farmbot_controller/README.md

 Before setting up the `farmbot_controller` package, ensure the following:

 - **ROS2 Installation**: Install ROS2 on your system.
-Instructions can be found in the [ROS2 installation guide](https://docs.ros.org/en/foxy/Installation.html).
+Instructions can be found in this [ROS2 installation script](https://github.com/linorobot/ros2me).
 - **FarmBot Hardware**: A fully operational FarmBot setup is required.
 - **Dependencies**: Ensure that all dependencies are met as defined in the `package.xml`.